VedantCS/Springboot-Controller-Layer-Annotations/SpringBoot_JPA_Introduction.md

 Spring Boot automatically configures HikariCP as the default connection pool.
 HikariCP is known for being fast and lightweight. [linkedin](https://www.linkedin.com/pulse/best-practice-using-spring-data-jpa-chamseddine-toujani-wgcae)

+HikariCP is a high-performance, lightweight JDBC connection pooling library for Java applications, renowned for its speed, minimal footprint (~165Kb), and reliability.
+It acts as the default connection pool for Spring Boot 2.0 and later, providing efficient management of database connections to reduce latency and improve database interaction efficiency

 ### Default Configuration

 - **Maximum pool size**: 10 connections